It’s such a strange time right now due to COVID-19 and so soon after Brexit in the UK.

 If we’re determined to fix the world and its environmental problems, we need to raise a population with a well-rounded education.
 That isn’t solely focused on money.

-COVID-19 in my eyes is a blessing, as it gives our world some time to rest and rejuvenate.
-I’m aware that it’s easy for me to say this, as I haven’t got the threat of becoming homeless anytime soon.
-But I do think; it’s down to getting the masses educated, for us all to have a better future.
+COVID-19, in my eyes, is a blessing, as it gives our world some time to rest and rejuvenate.
+I know it’s easy for me to say this, as I haven’t got the threat of becoming homeless anytime soon.
+But I think; it’s down to getting the masses educated for us all to have a better future.